-The BEST BELGIAN WAFFLE RECIPE has a crispy exterior and light, fluffy interior!
-These waffles rival any that you’d find at your favorite breakfast restaurant!
+The Best Belgian Waffle Recipe has a crispy exterior and light, fluffy interior!
+These waffles rival any that you’d find at your favorite breakfast restaurant and, with a couple of tricks, they’re super simple to make!

 People don’t say breakfast is the most important meal of the day for no reason, you guys.